You want smart political talk without the meltdowns?

 Have you met with him?

-Long time ago when he was sane.
+I have met him before some time ago when he was sane.

-Was he saying that?
+Was he sane that?

-Or you know, he was he was saying, I mean, he was kind of an erratic genius.
+I mean, he was kind of an erratic genius.

-This shows again the American people do not trust Elon Musk, and Elon Musk is incompetent in his position.
+This shows, again, the American people do not trust Elon Musk, and Elon Musk is incompetent in his position.

 And how do we know?

-The court said the people have to go back, and now the people are coming back.
+The court said the people have to go back and now the people are coming back.

-Elon Musk's so-called Department of Government efficiency is taking a chainsaw to the federal workforce.
+Elon Musk's so-called Department of Government Efficiency is taking a chainsaw to the federal workforce.

 Elon Musk continues his chainsaw attack in Washington.